HumphreyKwok/WYSIWYG-form-demo/README.md

 8. split the form submission toast and email notification toast for better use experience[ x ]

-9. add route for the editing panel [ ]
+9. add route for the editing panel [ x ]

 10. add authentication functions to the protected route [ ]